wildhamster26/Luo/README.md

 - Items display on homepage
 - User profiles with three different lists: all items, rented out items and borrowed items
 - Map modal for each item
-- calendar modal
+- Calendar modal
-- delete item verification
+- Delete item verification
 - On image update the site updates automatically *including the navbar*
 - File upload as an image
 - sticky navbar